-Societe Generale: aligning more closely with business leaders
+Societe Generale: closely aligned with business leaders

 Laurent Goutard – Head of Societe Generale Retail Banking in France Societe Generale supports companies experiencing growth, helping them develop their business and conquer new markets.

 More than 150 years ago, Societe Generale was founded by entrepreneurs with the goal of fostering the development of trade and industry in France.
 Since then, working alongside businesses has been central to its strategy.
 Societe Generale seeks to strengthen this longstanding commitment so as to better serve businesses and contribute to the renewal of economic growth in France.